 - Marimekko Corporation – Marimekko House: private guided tour

-- Iittala & Arabia Design Centre: meet artists (TBC)
+- Iittala & Arabia Design Centre and Design Lab: meet artists

 - Ateljé Sotamaa architecture firm: meet the architects

-We continue our exploration of Finnish design with a private guided visit of the Marimekko Corporation which includes Marimekko House.
-We enjoy a tour of the house with Senior Printing Specialist Petri Juslin who gives us a presentation about Marimekko print designs.
+We continue our exploration of Finnish design with a private guided visit of the Marimekko Corporation, which includes Marimekko House.
+We enjoy a tour of the house with printing specialist Petri Juslin, who will give us a presentation on Marimekko print designs.

 Day 4: Friday 6 September, Helsinki